-All other property, plant and equipment- cost model (easier and cheaper option)
+All other property, plant and equipment- cost model

 (a) Vested Asset

 The Public Sector recognizes assets vested to it through a non-exchange transaction when it gains control of the asset, it is probable that the future economic benefits or service potential associated with the asset will flow to the Public Sector and the fair value can be reliably measured.
 These assets are measured at their fair value at the date of acquisition.